-The AABSAP addresses the need for culturally responsive curriculum and instruction as the classroom norm, fosters partnerships with community-based organizations with proven track records of success within the Black community and provides increased staffing support to address the academic and social-emotional needs of Black students.
+The AABSAP addresses the need for culturally responsive curriculum and instruction as the classroom norm, fosters partnerships with community based organizations with proven track records of success within the Black community and provides increased staffing support to address the academic and social-emotional needs of Black students.

 The creation and implementation of this plan is a joint effort shared across SUSD and our educational partners.
 We will hold each other accountable for the realization of the African American/Black Student Achievement Plan (AABSAP).
 The plan will serve as a dynamic document, adjustments made based on its responsiveness to black students, parents and their communities.
 Adjustments will be made based on formative and summative data.
-This LCAP goal has been established to increase progress monitoring transparency of intensive intervention supports and practices to focus on and improve chronic absenteeism, suspension rates, and academic achievement of African American students.
-This will be captured in the strategic planning documents like the AABSAP and the Educator Gap Equity Plan.
+This LCAP goal has been established to increase progress monitoring transparency of intensive intervention supports and practices, include through the strategic planning documents like the AABSAP and the Educator Gap Equity Plan.